 Join The Practice

-If you live within the area covered by the practice, please complete the Online Registration form AND the health questionnaire.
-Both can be found below.
+If you live within the area covered by the practice, please complete the Registration Form

 Please make a telephone appointment with our Clinical Pharmacist once you have received confirmation of your registration and well before you run out of your medicines.

-The practice area consists of Penryn, Falmouth and all the villages and countryside on the map below.
-Please check you live within the boundary area before registering.
+The practice area consists of Penryn, Falmouth and all the villages and countryside around.

-If your home GP can't help and feels you need to be seen in Cornwall, you will need to register as a temporary patient.
+If your home GP can't help and feels you need to be seen in Cornwall, you can call NHS 111 who will advise you were to go for treatment.

 You can register temporarily with a GP surgery while away from home for work, study or on holiday.
 You'll remain registered with your permanent GP surgery.